Harvesting is complete!

-As the harvesting begins to wrap-up, KELT is in need of volunteers to help get the trails in Sewall Woods Preserve up to snuff for hikers, bikers, dog walkers, and all preserve visitors.
+With the harvesting complete, KELT is in need of volunteers to help get the trails in Sewall Woods Preserve up to snuff for hikers, bikers, dog walkers, and all preserve visitors.

 Please contact: Charlotte Thompson at firstname.lastname@example.org to be added to the trail crew list and to receive updates about trail work days.

-Barrie Brusila, a licensed forester from Warren, Maine, has written a forest management plan and will provide guidance to the logging team throughout the harvest.
+Barrie Brusila, a licensed forester from Warren, Maine, has written a forest management plan and provided guidance to the logging team throughout the harvest.

-Due to its history of use prior to KELT ownership, many areas of the forest lack tree diversity or contain crowded stands with diseased and stunted trees.
+Due to its history of use prior to KELT ownership, many areas of the forest lacked tree diversity or contained crowded stands with diseased and stunted trees.

-Barrie’s management plan for Sewall Woods seeks to address these issues through a marked wood selection harvest on
+Barrie’s management plan for Sewall Woods seeked to address these issues through a marked wood selection harvest on

-approximately 60 acres, meaning all trees marked by Barrie with spray paint will be removed- about every third tree from the harvest area on average.
+approximately 60 acres, meaning all trees marked by Barrie with spray paint have been removed- about every third tree from the harvest area on average.

 The harvest will allow more light to reach the ground, spurring the growth of new forest and creating space for a greater diversity of tree and wildlife species.
-Patch cuts are planned on several ¼ to ½ acre zones where all trees will be removed to create shrub habitat, as well as openings for logging roads and a logging yard.
+Patch cuts were completed on several ¼ to ½ acre zones where all trees were removed to create shrub habitat, as well as openings for logging roads and a logging yard.

 The immediate aftermath of a harvest may look messy, but the forest will rebound in a healthier state over time.

 Barrie’s plan was also crafted to reduce the impact of the harvest on soils and water as much as possible.
 Wetlands and steep hillsides will be avoided to prevent erosion.
-She will work with two loggers, Gavin Mclain and Kyle Overlock, who are known for following environmentally-sound practices, and who use a “cut-to-length” method that is designed to minimize ground disturbance.
+She will work with two loggers, Gavin McClain and Kyle Overlock of CTL Land Management Services, who are known for following environmentally-sound practices, and who use a “cut-to-length” method that is designed to minimize ground disturbance.

 KELT sees large educational potential in this project.
-Join us for public walks scheduled during the harvest with Barrie, the loggers, and KELT staff to learn more.
-Details above!
+Join us for public walks scheduled after the harvest to learn more.
+Details to come!